deppy/deppy/README.md

 ## Experience

-#### Sr. Manager - Peakon Platform & Security
+#### Senior Manager - Peakon Core Services
 **Workday**
 *April 2021 - Present*
-> * Running integration program for Platform Engineering & Security
+> * Successfully leading a post-acquisition, integration team
+> * Achieving 100% employee retention through 1 year post-acquisition
+> * Leading a multidisciplinary team of Software Developers, DevOps / Infrastructure, QA, and Security engineers
+> * Doubling the team size and leading recruitment efforts
+> * Creating and owning a 2 year product roadmap for the organization and managing OKRs to keep the projects on track
+> * Receiving multiple 0 finding pentest results (apps, network, platform)
+> * Responsible for the teams delivering the product with highest level of uptime in the company
+> * Driving improvements with cumbersome company-wide processes

-#### Director of Platform & Security
+#### Director of Engineering, Platform & Security
 **Peakon**
 *May 2018 - April 2021*
-> * Responsible for hiring and onboarding 10+ engineers
+ > * Leading a multidisciplinary team of DevOps / Infrastructure, QA, and Security engineers
-> * Owner of the entire roadmap for platform related projects and features
-> * Technical lead in the areas of Delivery, DevOps, Infrastructure, and Security
+ > * Recruiting and onboarding 15+ engineers
+ > * Creating and owning a 2 year product roadmap for the organization and managing OKRs to achieve the 2 year roadmap
-> * Collaborating with other members of the Engineering Leadership team to define organization values and processes
+ > * Ownership of 90% of the non-headcount budget for Engineering
-> * Responsible for the platform and security aspects of ISO 27001 certification
+ > * Mentoring senior engineers and coaching engineering managers
+ > * Leading multiple initiatives to improve our commitment to core values
-> * Improving employee engagement and positive work culture
+ > * Improving employee engagement and a positive work culture
+ > * Playing a major role in obtaining ISO 27001 and SOC2 certifications
+ > * Key member of the Due Diligence team pre-acquisition

 #### Senior Infrastructure Engineer
 **Dubsmash**